-Marcelle Mansour (OAM) is an Australian Palestinian Artist.
-Intellectual, Painter, Light Artist, Poet, Bilingual Writer, Journalist Contributor and Ambassador For Peace.
+Marcelle Mansour (OAM) is an Australian Palestinian Visual Artist.
+Fine Art Photographer, Intellectual, Painter, Light Artist, Poet, Bilingual Writer, Journalist Contributor and Ambassador For Peace.
 Marcelle has professionally practiced visual arts since the early 1980s.
-Her work spans from representational art of portraits, murals, sceneries and various topics, through to abstract arts.
+Her work spans from a representational art of portraits, murals, sceneries and various topics, through to abstract arts.
 As an Australian immigrant, Marcelle received a Bachelor of Arts degree in English Language and English Literature (BA) in 1977 from Ain Shams University, Egypt.
-In Sydney she furthered her studies in a variety of fields, and contributed in journalism within the Australian Ethnic Media, covering newspapers, community radio and the satellite TV network.
+In Sydney she furthered her studies in a variety of fields, and contributed to journalism within the Australian Ethnic Media, covering newspapers, community radio, and the satellite TV network.

 Marcelle has had previously held numerous national acclaimed solo and group exhibitions with famous artists in prestigious venues, such as S. H. Ervin Gallery, Barry Stern Gallery, the Opera House, the Australian Museum, Artspace, The Parliament House of NSW, Bondi Pavilion, Arthaus Gallery, the Atrium Gallery ABC, Casula Powerhouse, Delmar Gallery, Art Moment Gallery, Willandra Ryde Gallery, Bankstown Arts Centre , Mary MacKillop Place Museum, Art Space on the Concourse Chatswood, and the Corner Gallery Stanmore.Marcelle has also participated internationally, in tours around Australia and the world including, Australis in 2000, New York City Gallery Space in 2014, Louvre Museum in 2015 and New York Manhattan in 2017.